 Wounded, yes.
 Damaged.
 But not defeated.

-The explosion had done the impossible: it had fractured part of what he was.
+The explosion had done the impossible: cracked part of what he was.
 But not enough.
 He was still there.
-And with him, winter.
+And with him, the winter.

 A glacial wind descended from the skies.
-Drogonās final roar rose through the smoke, a howl so harrowing that the soul of every person on board seemed to shatter.
-The green fire fully consumed him, devouring him from within.
-And so, the last dragon burned until nothing remained but bone, ash... and an echo.
+Drogonās final roar rose through the smoke, a cry so agonizing it splintered the souls of all aboard.
+The green fire consumed him entirely, burning him from within.
+And thus, the last dragon burned until nothing remained but bone, ash⦠and an echo.

-The Night King turned slowly toward the ships.
-His very presence seemed to freeze the sea itself.
+The Night King turned, slowly, toward the ships.
+His mere presence seemed to freeze the sea itself.
 Everything stopped.
 Everything⦠except fear.

-From the mist, an army emerged behind him.
+From the fog, an army emerged behind him.
 Walkers.
 Thousands.
 Countless.
-Their bodies marched with fury, not calm.
+Their bodies marched with fury, not with calm.
 It wasnāt a processionāit was a stampede.
-They advanced with jaws open, arms stretched like claws, dragging rusty weapons, deformed bodies, bones creaking with each movement.
-But it wasnāt random chaos.
+They moved with jaws open, arms like claws, dragging rusted weapons and deformed limbs, bones cracking with every movement.
+But it wasnāt mindless chaos.
 They all looked in the same direction.
-They all desired the same thing.
-When they reached the shore, they didnāt stop in silence⦠they unleashed.
+They all wanted the same thing.
+As they reached the shore, they didnāt stop in silence⦠they surged forward.

 And still, they didnāt stop.
-Their fury was so overwhelming it could be felt even from the ships.
-Their bodies kept moving, crashing into one another, pushing, seeking a crack in the impossible.
-As if their desire to reach the living could break even the laws of the world.
-As if they knew that out there, drifting away from them, floated the last heartbeat of human life.
+Their rage was so overwhelming it could be felt even from the ships.
+Their bodies kept moving, crashing into each other, pushing, seeking a crack in the impossible.
+As if their hunger to reach the living could break even the laws of the world.
+As if they knew that out there, drifting away, floated the last heartbeat of humankind.

-And there stood the living, trembling as they watched.
-Not because of what the Walkers did.
-But because of what they foretold: that death never tires.
-That the end never retreats.
-That what hunted them would never stop⦠ever.
+And there were the living, trembling at the sight.
+Not because of what they were doing.
+But because of what they promised: that death does not tire.
+That the end does not retreat.
+That what hunted them would never stop.

-At the bow, Tyrion understood it all.
+At the bow, Tyrion understood everything.
 His face turned pale.
 There was no redemption.
 No escape.
 They had lost.
-Everything they had sacrificedākingdoms, names, blood, loveāhad been for nothing.
-Even hope... had been a mistake.
+Everything they sacrificedākingdoms, names, blood, loveāhad been for nothing.
+Even hope⦠had been a mistake.

-āLetās get away from here⦠āhe whispered, though his voice had no destination left.
+āLetās get away from here⦠āhe whispered, though his voice had nowhere left to go.

 The sails rose.
-The ropes groaned.
-The ships pulled away, like ghosts drifting through a mist of defeat.
-Behind them lay the ruins of a broken world.
+The ropes screamed.
+The ships drifted off like ghosts in a fog of defeat.
+Behind them lay the ruins of a shattered world.

-And as the fog enveloped them, the truth became clear: they hadnāt just lost the war⦠they had lost the right to dream of anything more.
+And as the mist swallowed them, the truth was clear: they hadnāt just lost the war⦠they had lost the right to dream of anything more.

-Before everything vanished into the mist, the Night Kingās blue eyes rose toward the endless sea... as if he knew there was still more left to conquer.
+And as the fog devoured all, the Night Kingās eyes lifted toward the sea.
+There was no emotion in his gaze.
+Only a frozen silence⦠as if he knew there was still more left to conquer.